-- 1. When the system is booting, press F10. - Select Hardware Diagnostics → Run Hardware Diagnostics.
+- 1. As the system boots, press F10. - 2.
+Select Hardware Diagnostics → Run Hardware Diagnostics.
 The ePSA Pre-boot System Assessment window is displayed, listing all devices detected in the system.
-The diagnostics start executing the tests on all the detected devices.
+The diagnostics starts executing the tests on all the detected devices.